 Study abroad in 2021–2022

 When possible, students are encouraged to consider studying abroad during the fall 2021 semester.
-Students who will no longer be able to fit study abroad into their academic plans are encouraged to consider alternatives, including international internships, fellowships, or study, research, or teaching opportunities abroad after graduation.
+With the distribution of effective vaccines worldwide, we are optimistic about the ability to offer study abroad programs in the fall 2021 semester — at least in some locations pending local conditions, ability to obtain a visa, etc. Students who will no longer be able to fit study abroad into their academic plans are encouraged to consider alternatives, including international internships, fellowships, or study, research, or teaching opportunities abroad after graduation.
 Students wishing to study abroad during the 2021–2022 academic year should complete a new Request to Study Abroad form, which includes the Laurel Fellowship request.
 Deferral of study abroad plans into the next academic year will be subject to a re-assessment of revised academic plans, Laurel eligibility (based on next year’s FAFSA), and availability of College funds.

 Study at a foreign university